MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 Audit events are enabled by default for your organization.
 To view audit events in Microsoft Purview, review the [licensing requirements](/microsoft-365/compliance/auditing-solutions-overview?view=o365-worldwide#licensing-requirements) for basic and advanced audit solutions.

 ## Next steps
+After reviewing the information in the reports, you may want to learn more about how to configure Microsoft Purview's auditing solution for your organization.
+- Learn how to export audit events from the M365 unified audit log to an Azure log analytics workspace with [AIP Audit Export on GitHub](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/AIP-Audit-Export).
+- Read the [Admin guide to auditing and reporting for the AIP Unified Labeling client](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/admin-guide-to-auditing-and-reporting-for-the-aip-unified/ba-p/3610727) for a deep dive into Microsoft Purview's auditing solution.
+- Review the [protection usage logs documentation](log-analyze-usage.md) for file access and denied events generated from the Rights Management Service.
+These events are handled separately from events generated from the Azure Information Protection Unified Labeling client.

-After reviewing the information in the reports, if you are using the Azure Information Protection client, you might decide to make changes to your labeling policy in the Microsoft 365 compliance center.
-For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).
+- Refer to the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels) about sensitivity labels to learn how to make changes to your labeling policy in the Microsoft 365 compliance center.